Almost there — let's save your idea

 This is the point where many teams discover that "it works" and "it is ready for the business" are very different standards.

-Why most vibe coding platform answers are "No"
+Why many vibe coding platform answers are "it depends"

 The reason is not that these products have no security features.
-Several of them do.
+Several of them clearly do.

-Most vibe coding platforms can help you host or share AI-built software.
-That does not mean they guarantee your solution will comply with your internal IT, security, and governance standards.
+Many vibe coding platforms can help you host or share AI-built software.
+That does not mean they guarantee your specific solution will comply with your internal IT, security, and governance standards.

 The problem is that platform-level assurance is not the same as customer-controlled implementation risk.